 Breast implants can change the size, shape, and contour of your breasts, enhancing your figure and boosting your confidence.
 You can learn more about your options during an in-depth consultation.
 Dr. Brian F. Burns is able to help patients decide on the right breast implants for their goals and needs at his Victoria, TX, office.

 Patients interested in increasing their breast size may choose to undergo a breast augmentation with implants.
 A breast implant is comprised of a thin shell that is filled with either saline or silicone gel.
 There are many factors to consider when choosing breast implants, as implants can vary greatly.

 Different Implant Features

 Typically, breast implants come in a range of profiles, shapes, and textures.
-The best choice for you depends upon each patient’s body type, amount of natural breast tissue, where implant will be placed, and where the incisions will be made.
+The best choice for you depends upon each patient’s body type, amount of natural breast tissue, where the implant will be placed, and where the incisions will be made.

 The profile of an implant refers to the size of the base.
 The smaller the base of the implant, the more the implant will project from the chest.
 Higher-profile implants allow women to achieve more significant cleavage and results, without the need for larger implants.

 Round implants are the most commonly used, and resemble compressed spheres.
 Patients often choose round implants to get more fullness in the top part of the breast and amplify their cleavage.
 An advantage of round implants is that, if they rotate in place, they will not cause a change in appearance.